Should I avoid the Probate fee by adding my child on the title?

 - Exposure to Creditors (Your “joint tenant” child can expose your property to his/her potential creditors or divorced spouse.)

 - Resulting Trust (In the absence of evidence that the gift was intended, common law presumes that the added joint tenant who has not contributed anything towards acquiring the share in the property is essentially just a trustee with no right to use the asset or benefit from its income.

-The moral: Please talk to your Notary before making any of these decisions, so you can avoid any headaches in the future!
+The moral: Please talk to your Notary about joint tenancy before making any of these decisions, so you can avoid any headaches in the future!